Distributed-Fruit-Tree/project/README.md

 Idea: Shoppers and Producers have:
     Profile: Picture, description/intro, instructions, Reviews/ratings (stars), location,

    Necessary:

+* Can rate sellers and fruit
-    - Map View: Have a map of where the fruit trees (producers) are located
+* Map View: Have a map of where the fruit trees (producers) are located, and where the user is located (GPS and Map Layer) Fruit Trees are represented by icons of the trees.
+Clicking on an icon would open up the profile of the owner along with associated information (Name of owner, picture of fruit, Rating of Fruit/Owner, price of resource, times available?)
+Fruiting Season
-    - Can rate sellers and fruit
-    - Profile with pics of fruit and tree
+* Profile with pics of fruit and tree
-    - Search function with filters (species of fruit, rating, price, distance )
+* Search function with filters (species of fruit, rating, price, distance
-    -
+* Option to view from both the buyer and seller's perspective
+* User (Forager) can see a map view of resources (fruit trees) in the area

     Nice-to-have:

-    - List View (compiles a list) of resources within a given time/distance range
+* List View (compiles a list) of resources within a given time/distance range (Like search function on google maps)
-    - options for donation of fruit (link to charities, etc.)
+* options for donation of fruit (link to charities, etc.)
-    - options for trading of fruit
+* options for trading of fruit
-    - add a messaging option (for questions and planning a pick-up time)
+* add a messaging option (for questions and planning a pick-up time)
-    - vegetables (could be like a farmers market app) -option
+* vegetables (could be like a farmers market app)
-    - Preferred range of fruit sellers (0 - 20 mi radius or within an hour's drive or something)
+* Preferred range of fruit sellers (0 - 20 mi radius or within an hour's drive or something)
-    - Can have realtime updates and push notifications
+* Can have realtime updates and push notifications
-    - Home-made honey, chicken eggs, goat products, any food product someone may be making at home.
+* Home-made honey, chicken eggs, goat products, any food product someone may be making at home.
+* Payment: Link App to producers Bank account, Shoppers send payments through app, Can be held in escrow until fulfillment of each party's obligations
+* Have a grubhub-type functionality that allows drivers to purchase and deliver fruit